jaimeiniesta/serverless-axe-cli/README.md

 ## Introduction

-This repo contains an example of a AWS Lambda functions that accepts an URL and checks its A11Y using axe-core 2.5.0 with phantomjs, through axe-cli.
+This repo contains an example of a AWS Lambda functions that accepts an URL and checks its A11Y using axe-core 3.0.0 with headless chrome, through axe-cli.

+## Docker

+We use Docker to run `npm install` in an AWS-like environment.
+Build the container with:

+`docker-compose build`

+Then you can SSH into it with:

+`docker-compose run --rm aws-box bash`

 ## Deploy